• Skip to main content

-The post discusses a simple NiCd charger circuit with an automatic overcharge protection and a constant current charging.
+In this post I have explained many simple NiCd charger circuits with an automatic overcharge protection and a constant current charging.

 When it comes to correctly charging a Nickel-Cadmium cell, it is strictly recommended that the charging process is halted or cut off as soon as it reaches the full charge level.
 Not following this may adversely affect the working life of the cell, reducing its backup efficiency significantly.